glendawei/database_project/README.md

    1. **Import User Information**: Import new user data into the system.
    2. **Manage Accounts**: Filter and view individual account information, including assets and transaction records.
-   3. **Manage Loans**: Assess user credit based on borrowing history and loan purpose to decide whether to approve loans, and view all loan records.
+   3. **Manage Loans**: Assess users to decide whether to approve loans and view all loan records.
-   4. **Manage Credit Cards**: Approve or deny credit card applications based on users' financial status and spending, and view all credit card information.
+   4. **Manage Credit Cards**: Approve or deny credit card applications and view all credit card information.
    5. **View Account Transaction History**: View all account transaction records.
    6. **User Data Analysis**: Set conditions to filter users and obtain statistics on user assets, total loan amounts, total repayments, and more.